 Many refer to Chef John Ash as the “Father of Wine Country Cuisine”.
 In 1980 he opened his namesake restaurant, John Ash & Company, in Santa Rosa, CA. which gained international acclaim and still is critically applauded.

 In 2008 John was voted “Cooking School Teacher of the Year” by the International Association of Culinary Professionals.
-John is a champion of sustainable food issues, having served on the Board of the Chef’s Collaborative, as well the Board of Seafood Watch, an educational initiative of the Monterey Bay Aquarium.
+John is a champion of sustainable food issues, having served for several years on the Board of the Chef’s Collaborative, as well the Board of Seafood Watch, an educational initiative of the Monterey Bay Aquarium.